rasika2012/openchoreo/docs/install-guide-multi-cluster.md

 # OpenChoreo Installation

-This guide walks you through installing OpenChoreo on a single Kubernetes cluster.
+This guide walks you through the installation and setup of OpenChoreo on a multi-cluster Kubernetes environment.
-You'll start by creating a compatible Kubernetes cluster with Cilium, install OpenChoreo using Helm, and set up the choreoctl CLI.
+The process involves creating and configuring two Kubernetes clusters: one for the **Control Plane** and another for the **DataPlane**.

-Additionally, the guide provides options to expose the OpenChoreo external gateway service to your host machine, enabling seamless access to the components you create.
+After configuring the clusters, you will install OpenChoreo using Helm, verify the installation, and install the choreoctl CLI tool to manage OpenChoreo components.

-By the end of this guide, you'll have a fully functional OpenChoreo deployment running on your Kubernetes cluster.
+By the end of this guide, you'll have a fully functional OpenChoreo deployment running on a multi-cluster setup.

-## Create Compatible Kubernetes Cluster
+## Create Compatible Kubernetes Clusters

-Compatible kubernetes cluster should have cilium installed.
+You need two Kubernetes clusters: one for the Control Plane and one for the Data Plane.
+The Data Plane cluster should have Cilium installed for compatibility with OpenChoreo.

-If you don't have a compatible kubernetes cluster, you can create one of following in your local machine and start testing.
+If you don’t have compatible Kubernetes clusters yet, you can create them using the following guide on your local machine.

 ### Kind

-In this section, you'll learn how to set up a [kind](https://kind.sigs.k8s.io/) cluster and install Cilium into that for making it compatible with OpenChoreo.
+In this section, you'll learn how to set up a [kind](https://kind.sigs.k8s.io/) clusters and install Cilium in the Data Plane cluster to make it compatible with OpenChoreo.

 #### _Prerequisites_